confio/poe-contracts/contracts/tgrade-community-pool/README.md

 provided when creating the contract (so proposals can be closed after several days).

-Before the proposal has expired, any voter with non-zero weight can add their vote.
+Before the proposal has expired, any voter with non-zero points can add their vote.
 Only "Yes" votes are tallied.
 If enough "Yes" votes were submitted before the proposal expiration date, the status is set to "Passed".